 Writing Review

 Hierarchical bottom-up review that diagnoses structural problems across a drafted document.
-Produces .claude/REVIEW.md — a structured diagnosis consumed by /writing-revise.
+Produces .planning/REVIEW.md — a structured diagnosis consumed by /writing-revise.

 Prerequisites: PRECIS.md, OUTLINE.md, ACTIVE_WORKFLOW.md, and draft files in drafts/ must exist.